gavinlyonsrepo/cylon/Readme.md

 * -s --system  Print system information and exit
 * -v --version Print version information and exit.
 * -c --config Opens the cylon config file for editing and exit
 * -d --default Bleachbit system clean.
-Use the options set in the GUI
+Use the options set in the GUI, this will execute options selected in bleachbit GUI or bleachbit config file.
-* -u --update runs a full update report with option to execute and exit.
+* -u --update Runs a full update report with option to execute and exit.
-Report provides Arch news rss reader + arch-audit vulnerable packages output + number and type of updates available.
+Report provides Arch news rss reader + arch-audit vulnerable packages output + number and type of updates available for all repos.

 Cylon is a bash script installed to /usr/bin by package build.
 Some functions require software installed